ucfopen/UDOIT/INSTALL.md

 ## System Requirements
 * Apache or Nginx webserver
 * PHP 8.1+
-* MySQL, MariaDB or PostgreSQL
+* MySQL, MariaDB, or PostgreSQL
 * Git (If you are using The Git Method below) or if you plan on contributing to UDOIT
 * Node v16 is supported; other versions may work
 * Yarn

 ## Source Code
-We strongly recommend source code should be managed through Git.
-The benefit of this method is that you can update an existing installation of UDOIT by simply using git pull.
+We strongly recommend to manage source code through Git.
+The benefit of this method is that you can update an existing installation of UDOIT by simply using `git pull`.
 It also lets you roll back to previous versions if needed.
 Follow these steps:

-* Install Git on your server
+* Install Git on your server if necessary.
+Most Linux distributions preinstall a version of Git.
+You can verify Git is installed by running `git --version`.
 * Navigate to the directory on your server where UDOIT will live
-* Run `git clone git@github.com:ucfopen/UDOIT.git . ` (The . is important.
+* Run `git clone git@github.com:ucfopen/UDOIT.git .` (The `.` is important.
 It tells Git to download the files to the current directory.)

 ## Docker
 We provide a fast and simple way of setting up a local UDOIT instance through the use of docker containers.
 To set up the docker containers, you must first install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Then, simply run the following command from within the UDOIT directory:

-    docker-compose up -d
+    docker-compose up --build

 Once the containers are up and running, you can access the php container by calling the command: